neilchvz/infrastructure-portfolio/bash/macos-networking/flush-dns/README.md

 ## Why this script exists
 A go-to network troubleshooting tool for L1.5 and L2 technicians.
-When users experience issues reaching internal resources, websites, or services — particularly after DNS changes, VPN connections, or network migrations — flushing the DNS cache is a fast first step that resolves a surprising number of issues without further escalation.
+When users experience issues reaching internal resources, websites, or services, particularly after DNS changes, VPN connections, or network migrations, flushing the DNS cache is a fast first step that resolves a surprising number of issues without further escalation.

 ## Deployment context
 Run on-demand via Addigy or RMM through a remote terminal session.
-No MDM deployment needed — this is a technician tool, not a fleet policy.
+No MDM deployment needed: this is a technician tool, not a fleet policy.

 ## Usage